Antrim Senior Hurling Championship

 In its present format, the eight teams are drawn into two groups of four teams and play each other in a single round-robin system.
 The two group winners proceed to the knockout phase that culminates with the final.
 The winner of the Antrim Senior Championship, as well as being presented with the Volunteer Cup, qualifies for the subsequent Ulster Club Championship.

 The competition has been won by 19 teams, 15 of which have won it more than once.
 Loughgiel Shamrocks is the most successful team in the tournament's history, having won it 20 times.
-Dunloy are the reigning champions, having beaten Cushenall by 1-20 to 2–11 in the 2022 final.
+RuairÍ Óg, Cushendall are the reigning champions, having beaten Cúchulains Dunloy by 1-16 to 2–12 in the 2024 final.

 Commonly the final takes place at Antrim's county stadium, Casement Park.
 However, on account of the ground's ongoing redevelopment the 2013 and 2014 finals were held at Páirc Mac Uílín in Ballycastle.
 The 2015 final was held at Dunloy's Pearse Park, due to McQuillan Ballycastle's appearance in the decider.